ZIORWebDev/zior-lightbox/README.md

 # zr-lightbox
-Convert all content images except those with classes that is disabled in the settings.
+Convert all content images except those with classes that are disabled in the settings.